“I’m thinking about going out on my own. What should I know before I start freelancing?”

 How will you let people know you exist?
 And how will you do this both very well and very consistently?

-Some new freelancers ambitiously sign themselves up for a dozen different marketing tactics.
+And some new freelancers ambitiously sign themselves up for a dozen different marketing tactics.
 I’m here to tell you: You don’t have that much time, and you won’t do that many things well.

-“Fewer things done better” is the way.
+“Fewer things done consistently well” is the way.

 7. Why should they hire you?